Does Verizon Throttle Data? (And How You Can Stop This Easily)

 Here are the main reasons behind slower Internet speeds.

-- Network outage in your area.
-Simply put, this is a complete loss of Internet connectivity or service in a specific area or for a group of users.
+In simple terms, it is a total loss of the Internet connection or service within a particular region or to a group of users.
 To check if that’s the case, sign in to My Verizon account.
-If there’s an outage, you’ll see a “Network Notification” at the top of your screen.
+If there’s an outage, a “Network Notification” will appear in the top of your screen.

 How do I know if Verizon is throttling my data?